Ismaeljarias/tanstack-start-pokemon-app/README.md

    after the services are running.

 3. Prefer running on your host machine?
-Ensure PostgreSQL is reachable at `DATABASE_URL`, then (optionally) push the schema before starting Vite:
+Ensure PostgreSQL is reachable at `DATABASE_URL`, then push the schema before starting Vite:

    ```bash
    npm run db:push